Skip to main content

 enabled: <true|false>

-trueEnables or disables the CDN proxy endpoint, which can be used by ConfigCat SDKs in your applications.
+trueTurns the hosting of the CDN proxy endpoint on/off.
+This endpoint can be used by other ConfigCat SDKs in your applications.

 http: